paradise on donkey back

 “In terms of development, there is not much going on here," says Abiy about Sheka.
 "Farmers in this region have almost no opportunities for economic development, and the coffee they harvested mostly came from old trees and was cheaply sold.
 This region is quite different from Limmu Kossa."

-Located about 370 kilometres from Jimma, in the southeast, Sheka is also one of the richest and most diverse regions we've come across.
-It is also one of the few regions in the world protected by the UN.
+Located about 370 kilometres from Jimma, in the southeast, Sheka is also one of the richest and most diverse regions we've come across. even protected as a biosphere by the UN.
 This reserve includes forests, bamboo thickets, wetlands, agricultural land, rural settlements, and towns.
 It covers a unique biogeographic unit extending from cold and very wet highlands to hot lowland areas.

 Heirloom varieties